NOTE: This review contains MILD SPOILERS for Season 1.

 Robert and Sol are VERY much in love, live together, and plan to wed soon.
 They don’t want to hide anymore.
 Their four grown-up children are surprised, BUT also have dramas of their own to deal w/, as we eventually learn.

 Grace and Robert’s daughter Mallory (former model Brooklyn Decker) has some serious history w/ Frankie and Sol’s eldest son Coyote (Broadway actor Ethan Embry).
 There is also Brianna (June Diane Raphael), who has taken over Grace’s cosmetic line.
-Coyote’s younger brother Nwabudike (Baron Vaughn) is ALSO a lawyer and has his life together; he is helping look out Coyote (recently got out of drug rehab).
+Coyote’s younger brother Bud (up-and-coming comedian Baron Vaughn) is ALSO a lawyer and has his life together; he is helping out Coyote (recently got out of drug rehab).

 With such a GREAT leading cast, you’re bound to also get some FAB veteran actors as guest stars: Corbin Bernsen (LA Law), Sam Elliott, Ernie Hudson (Ghostbusters), Christine Lahti, Joe Morton (most recently on Scandal), and Craig T. Nelson (Coach).